Jean Kent: Stardom

 Kent shared top billing with Granger in Caravan (1946), playing a gypsy girl in another melodrama.
-It was a big hit and Kent was given a new contract.
+It was a financial success and Kent was given a new contract.
 Granger and Kent were reunited in The Magic Bow (1946), with Kent again taking a part originally meant for Margaret Lockwood.

-"There was a pecking order at Gainsborough," said Kent later.
+"There was a pecking order at Gainsborough," Kent later recalled.
 "First Margaret, then Pat, then Phyllis, then me.
 I was the odds-and-sods girl.
 I used to mop up the parts that other people didn't want."

 After a support role in Carnival (1946) with Michael Wilding, Kent was the female lead in The Man Within (1947), a costume adventure from a novel by Graham Greene.
-Kent had a good part in The Loves of Joanna Godden (1947) and was given a star role in Good-Time Girl (1948), a melodrama about a girl who goes off the rails.
-Kent was top billed as one of several names in Bond Street (1948) and was the female lead in a thriller Sleeping Car to Trieste (1948), playing a spy.
+Kent had a good part in The Loves of Joanna Godden (1947), and was given a star role in Good-Time Girl (1948), a melodrama about a girl who goes bad.
+Kent was top billed as one of several names in Bond Street (1948), and was the female lead in a thriller Sleeping Car to Trieste (1948), playing a spy.

-Kent had her best chance yet playing the lead in a musical Trottie True (1949) which became her favourite film.
-She made a comedy in Italy, Her Favourite Husband (1950) and appeared opposite Dirk Bogarde in The Woman in Question (1950).
-In 1950, Kent was voted the 9th biggest British star in Britain.
-The following year she was 8th.
-Kent starred in the melodrama The Reluctant Widow (1951) then had a good role as the wife in The Browning Version (1951).
+Kent appeared as the lead in a musical Trottie True (1949), which became her favourite film.
+She made a comedy in Italy, Her Favourite Husband (1950), and appeared opposite Dirk Bogarde in The Woman in Question (1950).
+In 1950, Kent was voted the 9th biggest British star in Britain; the following year she moved up to 8th.
+Kent starred in the melodrama The Reluctant Widow (1951)m then had a good role as the unfaithful wife in The Browning Version (1951).

-Kent was in a thriller The Lost Hours (1952) with American actor Mark Stevens and Before I Wake (1955).
-She appeared in Arthur Watkyn's historical play The Moonraker in 1952 and in 1953 was in a play Uncertain Joy.
-That year she appeared on a TV play with Michael Craig who said she "was on the wane after a successful career as a film star.
+Kent was in a thriller The Lost Hours (1952) with American actor Mark Stevensm and Before I Wake (1955).
+She appeared in Arthur Watkyn's historical play The Moonraker in 1952, and in 1953 was in a play Uncertain Joy.
+That year she appeared on a TV play with Michael Craig, who said she "was on the wane after a successful career as a film star.
 She didn't like slumming it in television at all and was very grand and one scary lady."

 In 1954, Kent fell ill while touring in a stage production of The Deep Blue Sea in South Africa.

 Later career

 Kent's film appearances grew less frequent from the mid-1950s onward.
-She had support roles in The Prince and the Showgirl (1957) and Bonjour Tristesse (1958) and a good part in the horror film The Haunted Strangler (1959).
+She had supporting roles in The Prince and the Showgirl (1957), Bonjour Tristesse (1958), and the horror film The Haunted Strangler (1959).
 She was in the comedy Please Turn Over (1959) and the thriller Beyond This Place (1959).
 She was one of several female stars in Bluebeard's Ten Honeymoons (1960) with George Sanders.

 She played Queen Elizabeth I in the historical TV adventure series Sir Francis Drake filmed in 1961–62.

-In 1982, she played Jennifer Lamont in the soap opera Crossroads.
+In 1981, she played Jennifer Lamont in the soap opera Crossroads.